JGrana01/chatai/README.md

 There is also an argument (show) that will display all the chat sessions (using "more") from the earlist to the most recent.

-Ask questions and get (typically) a response in bold

-Chatai supports a logging function where it will save a number of chat sesstions in a log file for later viewing.
-The number of chat sessions saved is configurable (NUMLOGS) in the /jffs/addons/chatai/chatai.conf file.
-You can also change the location of the chat session logs to a different directory (LOGDIR), again by editing /jffs/addons/chatai/chatai.conf.
-To enable logging for a session, use the "log" argument:

 Commands line arguments can be combined.
 For example, to have both bots answer your questions (or analyze your _file_) and log the session:

 ```
 $ chatai both log
 ```

-There is a special mode while in chat - analyze while in chat.
+There is a **special mode** while in chat - analyze while in chat.
 To invoke this mode, while at the chat prompt, enter just the word "analyze":
 ```
 Enter text and get both responses.